St. John's Baptismal Guidelines & Info

 Please complete this Baptism Registration form to register your child for baptism.

-Once completed, you can mail, email to Olivia McDonough (our Baptismal Coordinator) at [email protected], or drop off the form to the parish office.
-Olivia will contact you upon receiving your submission.
+Once completed, you can mail, email to the Parish Secretary (our Baptismal Coordinator) at [email protected], or drop off the form to the parish office.
+She will contact you upon receiving your submission.
 Thank you!

 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit.
 (Matthew 28:19)